mjkramer/JuliaDybExample/README.md

 desired packages by doing, e.g., `add UpROOT`.
 You will now have a `Project.toml` file, containing a list of the packages you added, and a `Manifest.toml` file, listing (for reproducibility) the exact versions of every package you added along with those of all their dependencies.
-If you delete `Manifest.toml`, the latest versions of all packages will be installed the next time you activate the project (I think).